Severe Thunderstorm Warning issued for Decatur, Sheridan by NWS - News Break

 Severe Thunderstorm Warning issued for Decatur, Sheridan by NWS

-Effective: 2021-05-24 18:31:00 CDT Expires: 2021-05-24 18:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 900 PM CDT for northwestern Kansas.
+Effective: 2021-05-24 18:07:00 CDT Expires: 2021-05-24 18:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 900 PM CDT for northwestern Kansas.
 For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Decatur; Sheridan A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 645 PM CDT FOR NORTH CENTRAL SHERIDAN AND SOUTHWESTERN DECATUR COUNTIES At 631 PM CDT, a severe thunderstorm was located near Dresden, or 13 miles south of Oberlin, moving northeast at 25 mph.
+Target Area: Decatur; Sheridan A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 645 PM CDT FOR NORTHWESTERN SHERIDAN AND SOUTHWESTERN DECATUR COUNTIES At 607 PM CDT, a severe thunderstorm was located near Selden, or 18 miles south of Oberlin, moving east at 15 mph.
 HAZARD...Golf ball size hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include Selden and Leoville.
+Locations impacted include Selden.
 A Tornado Watch remains in effect until 900 PM CDT for northwestern Kansas.
 HAIL...1.75IN WIND...60MPHalerts.weather.gov